1987 Australian Masters

-The defending champion was Dennis Taylor, who did not participate in the 1987 event as the players managed by Barry Hearn were withdrawn from the event because of a dispute with promoter Eddie Charlton over air fares.
-The withdrawn players were replaced by Hendry, Dene O'Kane, Dean Reynolds, Mike Hallett, Eugene Hughes, Alex Higgins and John Parrott.
-Four places were given to specific Australian players.
-Paddy Morgan and Glen Wilkinson won places at the event by qualifying from an elimination tournament consisting of the Australian professional players other than the four who were given automatic places.
+There were 16 participants in the main event.
+Defending champion Dennis Taylor did not participate in the 1987 event as the players managed by Barry Hearn were withdrawn from the event because of a dispute with promoter Eddie Charlton over air fares.
+Hendry and Hallett were both among the replacements for the withdrawn players.
+Four places were given to specific Australian players and Paddy Morgan and Glen Wilkinson qualified from an elimination tournament consisting of the other Australian professional players.

-Following a first round win over John Campbell, Hendry defeated top seed Thorburn in the quarter-finals, and Higgins in the semi-final.
-In the other half of the draw, Hallett beat Hughes in the first round, then having led Johnson by 86 going into the last of their five frames, won that match by seven points.
-In the final, Hendry scored higher than Hallett in four of the five frames played, and won 371–226.
-Higgins scored the highest of the tournament, 115, in his match against John Parrott.
+Following a first round win over John Campbell, Hendry defeated top seed Thorburn in the quarter-finals and Alex Higgins in the semi-final.
+In the other half of the draw, Hallett beat Eugene Hughes in the first round, then having led Joe Johnson by 86 going into the last of their five frames, won that match by 13 points.
+In the final, Hendry scored higher than Hallett in four of the five frames played.
+Higgins scored the highest of the tournament, 115, in his quarter-final match against John Parrott.

+The tournament was recorded for transmission as a series of one-hour weekly programmes on Australian Broadcasting Corporation Channel 2 starting on 31 August but television coverage of the tournament was cancelled after two programmes had been broadcast, following complaints from the Non-Smokers Movement about the placement of Winfield logos on the set.